moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 ## Objective:

 The primary aim was to conduct an in-depth exploratory data analysis (EDA) to decipher supplier demand, revenue trends, and factors influencing consumer preferences in product selection.
+The characteristics of the customer base were identified through exploratory analysis and various visualization methods.
+The breakdown showed a gender distribution of 70.07% male and 29.93% female.
+Key age groups were middle-aged individuals (36-50) at 37.09% and the young (26-35) at 30.21%.
+The primary regions of origin were RJ, MG, PR, RS.
+It was noted that returns amounted to $3,178,087.90 (15.95%) against sales of $16,752,418.20 (84.05%).
+The average basket size was determined at $959.58, with an average of 14 products per basket.
+Significantly popular products included the Hailstorm Steel Woods Set, Course Pro Umbrella, and Hailstorm Steer Irons, accounting for a quarter (25%-26%) of sales, as well as the Husky Rope 60 and Blue Steel Max Putter, occupying 34% within their category.
+Notably, watches and eyewear categories had top products with smaller individual shares (8% and 6%, respectively), yet these categories collectively represented a substantial portion of total sales (9% and 11%, respectively).
+Supplier analysis revealed Dragon SA (22.40%) and Toktai & Chen (16.54%) as the most in-demand, with products from India and the US leading in revenue.

 ## Tools Used